UMass-RC/unity-docs/docs/transfers/transfers.md

 * Log in to the Unity cluster portal: https://unity.rc.umass.edu/
 * Navigate to "Account Settings"
 * You will see the SSH keys that are currently linked to your account
-* Click the "+" button to add the MGHPCC key to your account.
+* Click the "+" button to add the Shared Cluster key to your account.
-* Copy the entire contents of the public key (NAME.pub) from the MGHPCC generated in Step 1 into the prompt.
+* Copy the entire contents of the public key (NAME.pub) from the Shared Cluster generated in Step 1 into the prompt.
 * Click "add key"
 * Click "Set Login Shell"
     * This will now link the two servers, allowing them to communicate